DataSF/datasf.github.io/blog/_posts/2017-07-26-unpacking-a-10-billion-budget.md

 <iframe width="751" height="464" seamless="" frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1SzQb8IYIEKBKLIfat1JnxX6zIlpOoOVI6VY5Nq5xvag/pubchart?oid=2030210888&amp;format=interactive"></iframe>

+## Enterprise vs General Fund

+Self-supporting “enterprise” departments make up nearly half of the budget.
+These departments include the San Francisco International Airport, the Port, the Municipal Transportation Agency, and the Public Utilities Commission.
+Enterprise dollars are restricted in how they may be spent.
+The remaining departments make up the General Fund, which is $5.1 billion for the 2017-18 fiscal year.
+When budget discussions happen, most of the time they are focused on the General Fund, which is where most discretionary dollars exist.

+<iframe width="751" height="464" seamless="" frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1SzQb8IYIEKBKLIfat1JnxX6zIlpOoOVI6VY5Nq5xvag/pubchart?oid=55739628&amp;format=interactive"></iframe>

 ## How did we spend the increase in the general fund budget

 The $1.17 billion increase in our general fund budget between 2007-2008 and 2017-2018 was spent on health care, more police officers, improved streets, care for our children, affordable housing and overall increased services.